ezhu111/luscious-lists-app/README.md

-# assignment-1-todolist
+# luscious-lists-app

-This is a todolist with non-functional elements.
+This is a web application for a todolist with currently non-functional elements.
 Currently does not support CRUD elements.

 Project can be run with "npm start" in the terminal